 Providers can speed up the enrollment process for Medicaid by completing a provider enrollment application via the Portal.
-Providers can then track their application by entering their ATN given to them on completion of the application.
+Providers can then track their application by entering their ATN (application tracking number) given to them on completion of the application.

 Other Business Enhancements Available on the Portal